davesantiarlom/To-Do-App/README.md

 ✓ User can see a list with all the active to-do's

-X User can see the date when he created the to-do

 ✓ When closing the browser window the to-do's will be stored and when the User returns, the data will be retrieved